 As simple as they come, this flush mount LED light will provide enough lighting from a single fixture in the ceiling.
 Of course, it’s versatile and can be installed in the kitchen.

 Pros: easy to install; you can choose light’s color temperature (warm, cool, daylight); dimmable; has a perfect brightness; has a wide beam of light.

 Cons: it does not come with a remote.

 A flush mount fixture that is sleek enough to pass as a recessed.
 This option is very decor-neutral and does the job without getting in the way.

-Pros: It has a high quality of the fire-resistance plastic shell; low power consumption but has high brightness; sleek and modern design; color temperature adjustable.
+Pros: It has a high-quality, fire-resistance plastic shell, low power consumption, high brightness, sleek and modern design, color temperature adjustable.